Rugby League

 • Tell a story: Make you application stand out from the others and show how it will really make a difference to people in your community.
 Detail how the funding will lead to sustainable delivery and the long-term impacts it could have.

 • Contact the investor to check over the application or to ask any questions: This shows that you are keen and good at using your initiative.
-It also offers the opportunity for valuable feedback and most importantly starts to build a relationship between you and the investing body, which in turn gives you credibility
+It also offers the opportunity for valuable feedback and most importantly starts to build a relationship between you and the investing body, which in turn gives you credibility.

 • Leave plenty of time between submission and project start time: This allows you to troubleshoot if funding isn’t received and gives you time to make sure all key partnerships are in place and debriefed.